 I regularly hear the question “why is VPS so expensive” but it isn’t!
 You can get it from approximately $5 a month.
 But I have to admit that these very low offers are often not from the best providers.

-Your own self managed VPS (also called vserver or virtual private server) on the Internet requires a lot of know-how and continuous work.
+Anyway, your own self managed VPS (also called vServer or virtual private server) on the Internet requires a lot of know-how and continuous work.
 If you can avoid it, I advise against running your own self managed VPS on the Internet.
 For the operation of a website, I recommend shared web hosting or, if the requirements are higher, using Managed VPS.
 With managed VPS all the technical work is done by the hosting provider and not by you.
 Good shared web hosting costs $5 – $10 a month and good Managed VPS starts at around $30.
 Shared web hosting and managed VPS make my work a lot easier and they are my personal choice for almost every web project.

-On the other hand, if you want to run very special server applications, you often only have the option to own your own web server managed by you instead of by the provider.
+On the other hand, if you want to run very special applications, you often only have the option to own your own vServer managed by you instead of by the provider.
 In the hosting industry this is called unmanaged VPS.
-Instead of a dedicated server, I advise, in this specific case, to use self managed virtual servers.
+Instead of a dedicated plan, I advise, in this specific case, to use self managed virtual machines.
 With vServers, the computing resources can be adapted much better to the resources actually used.
 VPS is also more fail-safe if you are with a good provider.
-A hardware defect can paralyze a dedicated server for hours, while vServers (depending on the provider) can move to another physical server within minutes which actually looks like cloud hosting.
+A hardware defect can paralyze a dedicated internet computer for hours, while vServers (depending on the provider) can move to another physical server within minutes which actually looks like cloud hosting.

 In this article I’ll show the advantages and disadvantages of having your own server on the Internet and if it’s worth to have your own VPS.